oroinc/documentation/user_guide/activities_comments.rst

     You can :ref:`edit <user-guide-entity-management-edit>` the *Comment* entity and add new fields, if required.

-For example, there was a task "Email change needed" assigned to Ellen Rowel to change the Email address of Mr. Jeffrey Maynard.
+For example, Ellen Rowel was a task "Email change needed", which required her to change the email address of Mr. Jeffrey Maynard.

-- Ellen Rowel opened "My Tasks" grid.
+- First, Ellen Rowel opened the "My Tasks" grid.

 .. image:: ./img/activities/comments_01.png